MarginaliaSearch/MarginaliaSearch/ROADMAP.md

 This is a roadmap with major features planned for Marginalia Search.

 It's not set in any particular order and other features will definitely be implemented as well.

+Major goals:

+* Reach 1 billion pages indexed
+* Improve technical ability of indexing and search

 ## Proper Position Index

-Currently the search engine uses a fixed width bit mask to indicate word positions.
-It has the benefit of being very fast to evaluate, but is inaccurate and has the drawback of making support for quoted search terms difficult and reliant on indexing word n-grams known beforehand.
+The search engine uses a fixed width bit mask to indicate word positions.
+It has the benefit of being very fast to evaluate and works well for what it is, but is inaccurate and has the drawback of making support for quoted search terms inaccurate and largely reliant on indexing word n-grams known beforehand.

 The positions mask should be supplemented or replaced with a more accurate (e.g.) gamma coded positions list, as is the civilized way of doing this.